yokolet/textblog/AddingOAuth.md

-# OAuth Using GraphQL
+# Adding OAuth

-This document explains steps to authenticate users by OAuth on GraphQL.
+This document explains steps to authenticate users by OAuth using Facebook as OAuth provider.

 Before trying steps of this document, OAuth provider setting should be completed and tested.
 Read [Setting Up Facebook Login](./SettingUpFacebookLogin.md) to learn how to setup OAuth by Facebook.

-For the first stage, only OAuth portion will be implemented to make things simple.
-After the app's OAuth is confirmed to work, move on to GraphQL integration.
+This document focuses only on Rails side.
+Later, (by the next document), OAuth with GraphQL will be described.

 1. Install OAuth related gems